QubitPi/management-blogs/docs/_posts/2021-05-04-janusgraph.md

 ConfiguredGraphFactory.createConfiguration(new MapConfiguration(map));
 ```

-Then you could access this graph on any JanusGraph node:
+Then you could access this graph on any JanusGraph node using:

 ```java
 ConfiguredGraphFactory.open("graph1");
 ```

-It also allows you to create one **template configuration**, which you can use to create many graphs using the same
-configuration template.
-For example
+We could also use template:

 ```java
 map = new HashMap<String, Object>();